 Peter George Campion was born in the summer of 1916 to George and Lily Campion (nee Moore) of West Ealing, Middlesex, where his father was a tailor.
 Peter attended Lord Williams’s Grammar School, in Thame as a boarder from 1922.
 Leaving in 1933 and returning to live with his parents at 24 Raymond Avenue, Ealing, Middx.

-2576817 Signalman Peter George Campion, Royal Corps of Signals is buried in the Tobruk War Cemetery, in Libya.
+2576817 Signalman Peter George Campion, Royal Corps of Signals is buried in the Tobruk War Cemetery, Libya.
 He is remembered in Thame on the Lord Williams’s school memorial board and is recorded on Ealing war memorial.

 The Thame Remembers Cross was delivered to Tobruk War Cemetery, Tobruk, Libya on 19th February 2018 by David Bretherton (Thame Remembers)